mainroach/sandbox/needle.js/Readme.md

 1. Reduces memory-churn by using a dynamic array of bucketed samples; allowing you to pre-allocate, and also add samples as you run.

 2. Takes advantage of the fact that static strings should be hashed in JS already.
-So doing being("foo") will just pass a reference around.
-That being said being("foo" + str(entity.ID)) will add a NEW string to the JS heap, EACH call; So try to stay using static strings.
+So doing begin("foo") will just pass a reference around.
+That being said begin("foo" + str(entity.ID)) will add a NEW string to the JS heap, EACH call; So try to stay using static strings.

-3. Utilizes typed arrays and direct memory assignment rather than new-object creation
+3. Utilizes typed arrays and direct memory assignment rather than new-object creation.

 ## USAGE

-To Enable/Disable Needle, call the `needle.enable` and `needle.disable()` functions.
+To Enable/Disable Needle, call the `needle.enable()` and `needle.disable()` functions.
 NOTE Needle is DISABLED by default.

 Call `Needle.init` with the number of up-front samples you want to allocate for: